DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 ***Defying Morgantha.*** If the player proves obstinate or defiant, Morgantha releases her disguise and returns to her horrifying **night hag** form.
 She leans in close toward that player, baring her sharp, yellowed teeth, and whispers in their ear, “Children always fancy themselves heroes in their dreams.
 But dreams can so easily become nightmares—and nightmares are my bread and meat.”
 Morgantha then casts *bestow curse* on that player, cursing their Constitution saving throws and recasting the spell if it is initially unsuccessful.

 Once the player is cursed, Morgantha draws a single claw across that player’s cheek, making an ***unarmed strike*** against that player and choosing to deal 1 damage on a hit.
-(Because the players did not previously take damage from the fight with the hags, this shouldn’t render that player unconscious.)
+(Assuming the player expended hit dice to recover hit points during a short rest while unconscious, this shouldn’t render that player unconscious.)
 Any damage taken forces that player to make a Constitution saving throw against the effects of cackle fever.
 Morgantha continues to make small scratches across the player’s flesh until the player succumbs to the effects of cackle fever, forcing all other humanoids in the attic to make DC 10 Constitution saving throws or be infected with cackle fever themselves.

 Morgantha then warmly informs the players that there are two children imprisoned in the bedroom below.
 Tonight, the hags will kill them and grind their bones into flour to make more dream pastries.
 When the players inevitably fall asleep, the hags will ensure that they suffer horrible nightmares and gain no rest from their sleep.
 In the morning, the players will be fed the dream pastries made from the children’s remains and provided an additional opportunity to answer Morgantha’s questions.